wagnerjfr/springboot-rest-mysql/README.md

 ### 3.2 Swagger
 We can use Swagger to easily interact with the REST API.

-Access using your internet browser the link <http://localhost:8080/swagger-ui.html>.
+Access using your internet browser the link at <http://localhost:8080/swagger-ui.html>.

 We can use this UI to run POST, PUT, GET and DELETE calls.